 - The University is supporting the creation of abiotic stress tolerant crops (e.g., wheat) to adapt to Egyptian climate conditions, mitigate problems associated with climate change, and result in favorable agricultural yields.
 Researchers proposed to utilize precise gene editing techniques to generate drought stress tolerant wheat.
 The CRISPR (Clustered Regulatory Interspaced Short Palindromic Repeats) system, a sophisticated and effective tool for generating precise genomic changes, was effectively used in this research. - The University is also using gene editing via CRISPR to develop drought tolerant chickpea varieties.
 The aim of the research is to utilize the base-editing techniques to generate premature stop mutations using a safe and efficient delivery system to generate drought stress tolerant chickpeas.
 The CRISPR system will be used to deactivate the Era1 and Sal1 genes in chickpeas.
 Both Era1 and Sal1 have negative impacts on stomata opening.
 It is anticipated that mutating the expression of those genes will produce compounds related to stress protection and generate enhanced drought tolerance that does not contain any new genes, potentially expediting the product's commercial release and public acceptance. - b) COMMERCIAL PRODUCTION: Ministerial Decree 378/2012 suspended production and commercialization of GE crops.
-Cultivation and commercialization are not allowed. - c) EXPORTS: Egypt does not produce or export GE products. - d) IMPORTS: Egypt permits the importation of GE crops.
+Cultivation and commercialization are not allowed. - c) EXPORTS: Egypt does not produce nor export GE products. - d) IMPORTS: Egypt permits the importation of GE crops.
 Imports are permissible if the exporting country-of-origin approves the product for consumption and authorizes its export.
-Egypt is a net importer of soybeans and corn for feed use.
+Egypt is a net importer of GE soybeans and corn for feed use.

-From calendar year (CY) 2018 to 2022, Egypt imported roughly 20 MMT of soybeans.
-Throughout that period, Egypt's main suppliers have been the United States (16.0 MMT), Argentina (1.5 MMT), and Ukraine (1.0 MMT) (see Figure 1).
-U.S.-origin soybean exports to Egypt have risen dramatically in recent years.
+From calendar year (CY) 2019 to 2023, Egypt imported roughly 18.3 MMT of soybeans.
+Throughout that period, Egypt's main suppliers have been the United States (13.6 MMT), Argentina (1.5 MMT), and Ukraine (1.8 MMT) (see Figure 1).
+U.S.-origin soybean exports to

+Egypt have risen dramatically in recent years.
 CY 2020 was a record year for U.S.-origin soybean exports to Egypt - of the 4.7 MMT of Egyptian soybeans imported that year, 4.04 MMT were U.S.-origin soybeans (accounting for nearly 86 percent of total soybeans exported to the Egyptian market).

-Egypt is also a net importer of Corn.
-From CY 2018 to 2022, Egypt imported corn from Brazil (15.7 MMT), Argentina (14.7 MMT), Ukraine (12.7 MMT), the United States (2.5 MMT), and the European Union (EU) (2.2 MMT). (see Figure 2).
+Egypt is also a net importer of corn.
+From CY 2019 to 2023, Egypt imported corn from Brazil (15.3 MMT), Argentina (13.5 MMT), Ukraine (13.1 MMT), the United States (2.5 MMT), and the European Union (EU) (2.2 MMT) (see Figure 2).

-In addition, Egypt imported U.S. corn gluten meal, corn gluten feed, and Distilled Dried grains.
+In addition, Egypt imported U.S. corn gluten meal, corn gluten feed, and dried distillers' grains (DDGs).
 The United States was the major supplier of these feed commodities to Egypt.